knban/mib/README.md

 ### Modular Issue Board

-**alpha software** this is a very early release! things might break or not work at all!

 **mib** is a [kanban](http://en.wikipedia.org/wiki/Kanban_(development)) board that uses Github issues as cards.

 An important distinction made by this project versus other implementations is that it refuses to create a 1:1 relation between a board and repositories.

 This results in a design in which projects from multiple providers can collect into a single board.

-Webhooks are automatically installed to keep cards and issues in sync.
+Webhooks are automatically installed to keep cards and issues in sync, however Github does not perform hookshots for every action (e.g. assignee change, label change).

 ## Supported Providers